Mattamorphic/DataCruncher/README.md

 ## History

-Upcoming 0.0.6
+10/02/2017

-- CLI binary examples
+- CLI binary examples (Query and Statistics (initial))
 - Moved rule generation into statistics as well as via processor
 - Rebuilt sorting using external merge sort algorithm - eek!
-- Added Find analysis option that can calculate standard dev, max and min
+- Added find analysis options to rules so that Statistics calculate standard dev, max and min
+- Added rule validation to the Statistics Processor
+- Select distinct added to query analyser
+- PHP 7.1 void return types
+- Added string variable type validator
+- Updated private attribute naming to be in line with best practices

 18/12/2016
 - Factory Processor